 When it comes to writing your project charter, it should be a straightforward process.
 If you’ve never written a document like this before, there is no need to stress.
-We have provided some examples of templates that you can fill out and use to get you started with your charter.
+We have provided some examples of templates (for example effective buyer persona template) that you can fill out and use to get you started with your charter.
 The steps for writing are as follows:

 - Collect information from all parties involved in your project.
 This obviously includes basic steps like making sure you have everyone’s correct contact information, but you should also take the time to ask your colleagues and stakeholders about what they think this project’s objective is, as well as how they see their role in the project.
 This information-gathering step will help you write your project overview.
 If some of the answers you get reveal that not everyone is on the same page or that some people have developed incorrect impressions about the project’s scope, this is useful information for you as well, as it lets you know what misinformation you will need to correct for people in your charter.

 - Write the project overview/mission statement first.
 This may end up being the hardest part of the whole charter for you, as it will require condensing a lot of information down into a few concise sentences.
 Take your time crafting the language of your overview, because it acts as a vision statement that will guide the shifting gears and disparate parts of your project.

 - Define the project’s scope and its boundaries.
 You want to do this early on because otherwise, you might waste time on writing a section of your project charter only to later realize that the task in question is ultimately irrelevant because it’s outside of project scope.